-3 Generating Starting Elements for s > k
+3. Generating starting elements for s > k

 It is obvious that for a given outer loop iteration the memory accesses just depend on the inner loop access stride s_2 .
 Therefore, in this section, we use s to indicate the inner loop access stride s_2 except otherwise notified.
-The method to find the starting elements in case of $s \leq k$ can be found in [3, 7].
-Both of them are O(1) in complexity.
-However, their methods to find the starting elements in case of s > k are O(Pk)and O(k), respectively.
+The method to find the starting elements can be found in [11, 18].
+In case of $s \le k$, complexity for finding starting elements in [11, 18] is O(1).
+However, in case of s > k, complexities for finding starting elements in [11] and [18] are O(Pk) and O(k), respectively.
 We propose a new method to find the starting elements in case of s > k and the time complexity of the algorithm is O(1).
 The case of s > k occurs very often.
-In many real programs, cyclic distribution is usually used for load-balance consideration.
-However, cyclic distribution is a special case of a block-cyclic distribution (cyclic(1) distribution) and the distribution block size is 1.
-Therefore, the access strides are always larger than the distribution block size (1).
-Consequently, the problem in case of s > kdeserves to be paid more attention.
+Cyclic distribution is a special case of a block-cyclic distribution (cyclic(1) distribution) and the distribution block size is 1.
+Therefore, the access strides are always larger than the distribution block size.
+The problem in case of s > k deserves to be paid more attention.
 The problem and its solution are described as follows.

-3.1 Problem Description
+3.1.
+Problem description

+We have given an overall description of the MIV address generation problem in Section 2.2.
+Finding the starting element on a processor from a given outer loop iteration plays an important role in dealing with the MIV address generation problem.
 We formally describe the induced problem as follows.
-Let the initial accessed element for some fixed outer loop iteration be a global start and \mathcal{G} denote the local address of the global start.
-Specifically, given a global start \mathcal{G} , the processor p where \mathcal{G} is allocated and the processor q which we would like to find its starting element, the problem is to figure out \mathcal{S}q , the local address of the starting element, for processor q.
-For example, consider the example shown in Fig. 2.
+Let the initial accessed element for some fixed outer loop iteration be a global start and G denote the local address of the global start.
+Specifically, given a global start \mathcal{G} , the processor p where \mathcal{G} is allocated and the processor q which we would like to find its starting element, the problem is to figure out \mathcal{G}q , the local address of the starting element, for processor q.
+For example, consider the example shown in Figure 2.
 The gray-colored elements are the elements accessed by the array reference, in which the deep-colored shaded elements are the global starts corresponding to every outer loop iteration and the light-colored shaded elements on each processor are the starting elements corresponding to every global start.
 Suppose a given global start is 37 whose local address is 9 on processor p_1 .
 The starting elements on processors p_0 , p_2 , and p_3 are 49, 41, and 45, respectively, in terms of global addresses.
 The problem is to figure out the local addresses of these starting elements.
 That is, 13, 9, and 9, respectively.
 Finally, we want to build a table to record the local addresses for those shaded elements on processor q.

-Due to the space limitation, in this paper, we only present the case that the access stride s is relatively prime to the distribution block size k.
-That is, gcd(s,k) = 1.
-The approach can be easily extended to the general case by slightly modification.
-For the general solution, please refer to [9].
+For simplicity, we first describe a special case, which assumes that the access stride s is relatively prime to the distribution block size k.
+That is, gcd(s, k) = 1.
+The extension to general case is presented later.